dtunguz/Provision-EC2-AWS-resource-using-Terraform/README.md

 Repo consists of following documents/scripts:

-- terraform installation on the local PC (in this case MacOS is used) (installterraform.sh)
+- terraform installation on the local PC (in this case MacOS is used) (terraform_installation_guideline)
 - fetching AWS credentials in order to authenticate to the account
 - installing AWS CLI (awscli)
 - writing simple Terraform configuration (configuration/main.tf)